guaguabujianle/EHIGN_PLA/README.md

 ## Note
-Implementation of other baselines can be found on [GIGN](https://github.com/guaguabujianle/GIGN).
+- **PImplementation of other baselines can be found on [GIGN](https://github.com/guaguabujianle/GIGN).
-This repository contains the source code for PLA prediction.
+- **PThis repository contains the source code for PLA prediction.
 For structure-based virtual screening (SBVS), please refer to our dedicated repository at [EHIGN_SBVS on GitHub](https://github.com/guaguabujianle/EHIGN_SBVS).

 ## Dataset
 All data used in this paper are publicly available at the following locations: